 Creativity by definition is limitless

 I see it alive and well in every walk of life.
-The creative industry or a creative business does not have sole claim on creativity.
+The creative industry or an innovative business does not have sole claim on creativity.
 What they do have is education, capability and access to people and situations where that potent talent can have an impact.

 The question for us now is how to best harness our abilities in the future.
-At Moving Brands we’re constantly looking at what we want our creativity to be used for.
-We’re addressing every aspect of what we do in the world – from who we partner with to what we stock the stationery cupboard with.
+At Moving Brands we’re continually looking at what we want our creativity to be used for.
+We’re addressing every aspect of what we do in the world.
+From who we partner with to what we stock the stationery cupboard with.